oniemiddle/LibreAutomate/Other/DocFX/_doc/editor/Settings.md

 uid: program_settings
 ---

-# Program settings and the Options dialog
+# App settings and the Options dialog

-## Program settings
+## App settings

-Most program settings are saved in files in folder `Documents\LibreAutomate\.settings`.
+Most app settings are saved in files in folder `Documents\LibreAutomate\.settings`.
 They are user-specific.

 Workspace settings are saved in the workspace folder.
 Default workspace: `Documents\LibreAutomate\Main`.
 A workspace is a collection of scripts and other files; you manage them in the **Files** panel.